 Elk calling has the greatest potential for success during archery season, because the rut coincides with the bow hunting period.
 During the rut, bulls are completely focused on cows and do a lot of talking to the cows and to each other.
 They want to know where cows are for mating potential.
 They keep tabs on the movement and attitude of rival bulls, as well.

 During the rifle season elk talk will subside some because the rut is over.
-They also shut up because of the stress of human presence and their loud activities, including rifle fire, machines, etc. Bulls might still bugle on rare occasion during rifle season, especially in remote areas that hunters have not been detected.
+They also shut up because of the stress of human presence and their loud activities, including rifle fire, machines, etc. Bulls they might still bugle on rare occasion during rifle season, especially in remote areas that hunters have not been detected.
 Cows and calves talk to each other year round.
 Even the so-called "estrus scream" can be heard in the middle of winter or spring.
 This estrus scream or buzz, is really a contact sound.

 The tools used most often in your elk calling arsenal should be mews and chirps.
 If you learn no other elk calls, learn these two.
 In fact, these two cow talk calls will serve you well without any other elk talk reproduction attempts.
 Many times a bull will give away his location when he hears a cow chirp or mew (audio).
 A quiet mew of a hunter who has been spotted might even provide him an opportunity to walk around close to the elk, even though a cow or two in the herd suspects his presence.